-In the most recent legislative session, Missouri introduced, but did not pass legislation that requires greater price transparency.
+In the 2017 legislative session, Missouri introduced, but did not pass legislation that requires greater price transparency.
 In addition, Missouri has collected inpatient and outpatient charge and utilization data since 1993, although there is no consumer website available to facilitate comparisons between providers and facilities.

 Recent Legislative Developments